 - Make arrangements for transportation to and from the hospital the day of your surgery and for someone to stay with you when you return home.

 Contact us with any questions or concerns about your surgery and/or preparation at 563-927-7301.

 The Day of Surgery

-Make sure you understand and follow the instructions your provider gave for taking medications prior to surgery.
-You may need to discontinue some medications.
+- Understand and follow the instructions your provider gave for taking medications prior to surgery.

-Following instructions regarding food and drink is extremely important.
-Your surgery or procedure could be canceled or postponed if you don't observe the stated restrictions.
+- Follow instructions regarding food and drink.
+Your surgery or procedure could be canceled or postponed if you don't follow restrictions.

-Bring your insurance and/or Medicare card, the forms provided, and arrive to the hospital at the time provided to you.
+- Bring your insurance and/or Medicare card, the forms provided, to the hospital at the time provided to you.